-“The traits like respect and teamwork and communication and resilience, I use every day in my work that I do now.”
+“The traits like respect and teamwork and communication and resilience I use every day in my work that I do now.”

-These soft skills have transferred to pharmacy, and assisted Kelvin to complete a Master’s degree as well as a PhD while also working full-time.
+These soft skills have transferred to pharmacy and assisted Kelvin to complete a Master’s degree as well as a PhD while also working full-time.

-“I guess I’m quite lucky that I got to experience those at quite a young age in a quite a cut-throat industry, which is professional sport,” he said.
+“I guess I’m quite lucky that I got to experience those at quite a young age in a quite a cut-throat industry, which is professional sport,” he says.
 “You either perform or you’re out so I had to quickly develop a good management and leadership style that maintained my professional sporting career and that helps me now in my career as a pharmacist.”